AWS Secrets Manager plugs a major cloud security hole

 Amazon Web Services announced a new service today that could solve one of the biggest security headaches facing users of the cloud platform.
 The AWS Secrets Manager will allow developers to programmatically insert the credentials their applications need without writing them into the source code itself or setting them as environment variables.

-Leaked AWS credentials written into source code have been one of the biggest security risks for customers of the cloud platform.
+Leaked credentials written into source code have been one of the biggest security risks for customers of the cloud platform.
 The Secrets Manager will let customers replace that risk with a small function that goes and pulls down the correct credentials when it’s run for database access and connections to other services.

+While AWS Secrets Manager works with credentials for databases managed by the cloud provider’s Relational Database Service, it also works with third-party API keys, like those provided by Twitter and other companies.
 The service also handles automatic rotation of those security credentials.

+(To be clear, this isn’t an AWS-only problem: users of other cloud platforms have similar issues with managing credentials for their applications.)

 It’s part of the cloud platform’s ongoing push to offer the services companies need to protect themselves and their applications from a growing variety of threats.